 Is there a fee for filing an Injunction of Protection?

-There is no filing fee for Protection against Domestic Violence, Repeat Violence, Dating Violence, or Sexual Violence.
+There is no filing fee for Protection against Domestic Violence, Repeat Violence, Dating Violence, Sexual Violence, or Stalking.

 What Information is helpful in filing a Petition for Injunction?